percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :dyn: Yes
    :default: ``OFF``

-In some cases, master may apply events faster than a slave, which can cause master and slave to become out of sync for a brief moment.
+In some cases, the master may apply events faster than a slave, which can cause master and slave to become out of sync for a brief moment.
 When this variable is set to ``ON``, the slave will wait until that event is applied before doing any other queries.